maaaaz/webscreenshot/README.md

 [+] 4 actual URLs screenshotted
 [+] 0 errors

 Increased verbosity level execution
 -----------------------------------
 $ python webscreenshot.py -i list.txt -l INFO
 webscreenshot.py version 1.0

-[INFO][General] 'http://google.fr' has been formated as 'http://google.fr:80' with supplied overriding options [INFO][General] 'https://173.194.67.113' has been formated as 'https://173.194.67.113:443' with supplied overriding options [INFO][General] '173.194.67.113' has been formated as 'http://173.194.67.113:80' with supplied overriding options [INFO][General] 'https://duckduckgo.com/robots.txt' has been formated as 'https://duckduckgo.com:443/robots.txt' with supplied overriding options
+[INFO][General] 'http://google.fr' has been formatted as 'http://google.fr:80' with supplied overriding options [INFO][General] 'https://173.194.67.113' has been formatted as 'https://173.194.67.113:443' with supplied overriding options [INFO][General] '173.194.67.113' has been formatted as 'http://173.194.67.113:80' with supplied overriding options [INFO][General] 'https://duckduckgo.com/robots.txt' has been formatted as 'https://duckduckgo.com:443/robots.txt' with supplied overriding options
 [+] 4 URLs to be screenshotted
 [INFO][http://173.194.67.113:80] Screenshot OK
 [INFO][https://173.194.67.113:443] Screenshot OK